 Although the consumption of alcohol is an accepted behavior in our society for individuals who are over the age of 21, such consumption has the potential to rapidly turn into an addiction.
 Once this addiction has developed, it can be increasingly difficult to overcome.
 The negative ramifications that continuously arise as a direct result of one’s alcohol abuse can be devastating on both the user’s life, as well as on the lives of those around him or her.
 Despite this fact, however, the addiction maintains a stronghold over the individual, preventing him or her from ceasing use, regardless of whether or not he or she wants to.
-Keeping in mind the sensitive nature that surrounds the presence of an alcohol abuse problem, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this detrimental habit.
-By receiving the care offered at Cross Creek, individuals may begin their path to recovery and start living a happy, healthy alcohol free life.
+Keeping in mind the sensitive nature that surrounds the presence of an alcohol abuse problem, Cross Creek Hospital, a hospital for alcoholism treatment in Austin, has developed specialized treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this detrimental habit.
+By receiving the care offered at Cross Creek Hospital, individuals may begin their path to recovery and start living a happy, healthy alcohol free life.

 Helping a Loved One or Family Member Get Treatment